-- Meanwhile, in a small bowl combine the brown sugar, garlic powder and cinnamon.
+Meanwhile, in a small bowl combine the brown sugar, onion powder, garlic powder and cinnamon.

 - Remove the bacon from the dish and shake off some of the jalapeno peppers.
 Note: the more peppers left on the spicier the bacon.
 Place the bacon on a wire rack.

 - Sprinkle the bacon generously with the brown sugar mixture, then sprinkle with the black pepper, to taste.
 Pat the mixture into the bacon.
 Turn over and repeat on the opposite side.
 Let rest for at least 15 to 20 minutes.

 - Preheat the grill to 350 degrees F. or a conventional oven to 375 degrees F.